 - This information is also communicated to health providers through services such as control centers in primary care systems, hospitals and patient rooms, skilled nursing facilities, and integrated off-site case management services.
 These patients are tracked online by health providers and act upon the recovery plan’s information.

-- Monitoring services will also help keep patients safe, making it easier for elderly and disabled people to live longer at home and prevent having to transfer to eligible nursing homes.
+- Assistive technology in healthcare services will also help keep patients safe, making it easier for elderly and disabled people to live longer at home and prevent having to transfer to eligible nursing homes.
 RPM will also decrease the number of hospitalizations, readmissions, and periods of stay in hospitals, all of which improve the quality of living and minimize costs.

 - It should be remembered that Medicare allows reimbursement for electronic physiological testing, which is identical to RPM, but is different from unique reimbursement service codes and does not come under the Medicare program’s telehealth system, but is instead an innovation remote communication system.